 National Night Out, which is sponsored by the National Association of Town Watch (NATW), and co-sponsored locally by the Suffolk Police Department, will involve millions people in over 16,000 communities across the United States, U.S. Territories, Canadian cities and military bases worldwide.

 National Night Out is designed to:

-• heighten crime, drug and violence prevention awareness;
+• heighten crime prevention awareness;

 • generate support for, and participation in, local anti-crime efforts;

 • strengthen neighborhood unity and spirit, as well as enhance police - community partnerships;

 • send a message to criminals, letting them know neighborhoods are organized and fighting back.

 August 7th will be a night that citizens across America can send a powerful message about neighborhood unity, awareness, safety and police-community partnerships.
 Join us and let criminals know that Suffolk truly is united and dedicated to building a safer, more caring city!

 Residents in neighborhoods across the city are asked to lock their doors, turn on outside lights and spend the evening outside with neighbors and police.
 Why not schedule a neighborhood cookout, softball game, "flashlight parade," ice cream social, watermelon-eating contest or block party to celebrate?
 You're only limited by your imagination!